camiloribeiro/cdeasy/README.md

 Setting up the environment
 ===========================

-Before clonning this repository you you need docker, docker-compose and git in your machine.
+Before clonning this repository you you need docker, docker-compose (1.6.0+) and git in your machine.
 If you want to try new stuff, than a IDE of your preference could be needed.
-In any case, it should be able to be edited using only VIM or any other favority text editor
+In any case, it should be able to be edited using only VIM (like I do) or any other favority text editor

 OSX
 ----